 The Freelancer Mindset

 There are too many doubts in the minds of a developer when they wish to be a self-employed freelancer.
-The doubts normally arises from the people you interact with.
-At times even when you have a casual conversation with your friends, they can say things that can discourage you to be a freelancer.
+The doubts usually arise from the people you interact with.
+At times even when you have a casual conversation with your friends, they can say things that can discourage you from being a freelancer.

-People will often comment about how hard it is to be a freelancer in India and it often comes from a person who knows nothing about freelancing.
+People will often comment about how hard it is to be a freelancer in India, and it usually comes from a person who knows nothing about freelancing.
 Or a comment on the pricing pressure in freelancing sites comes from the person who has never won a single project from such websites.
-Or on the type of projects or how it isn’t worth the time because of so many payment issues from people who see the things from outside.
+Or on the type of projects and how it isn’t worth the time type comments.
+People like to comment from outside.
 Such commenters list is endless.

 The short answer to them is, if I can quit my job in 2008 and get enough clients from the US in the worst possible time for the US economy, anybody at any point of time can do it.
 So here is some piece of advice to help you get started to think like a freelancer.

 - How to Overcome the Fear of Getting Started As Freelancer? – I have experienced the stage of being fearful.
 So let me share the common fear of developers who wish to be freelancers and how to overcome such fears.

 - 11 Things Every Freelancer Needs to Embrace Before Willing to Freelance – Freelancing may not be for everybody.
 Still, it may be worth a try if you can embrace these changes in your life as a freelancer.